Suspected Kentucky church shooter had a domestic violence hearing the next day

 The man accused of killing two women in a shooting rampage at a Kentucky church after wounding a state trooper had been expected in court for a domestic violence hearing on Monday, a local official said.

-In a chilling account of Sunday's attack, Star Rutherford, a relative of the two slain women, said the shooter went to the Lexington-area church after morning services looking for one of her sisters but was told she wasn't there.
+In a chilling account of Sunday's attack, Star Rutherford, a relative of the two slain women, said Guy House went to the Lexington-area church looking for one of her sisters but was told she wasn't there.

-"Well I guess someone's going to have to die then," he said and shot their mother, 72-year-old Beverly Gumm, in the chest.
+He declared: "Well I guess someone's going to have to die then," and shot her mother, 72-year-old Beverly Gumm, in the chest.
 Rutherford spoke to the Lexington-based broadcaster WKYT-TV.
-The man later killed Christina Combs, who media reports said was another of Rutherford's sisters.
+House later killed Christina Combs, who media reports said was another of Rutherford's sisters.
 Two men were also critically wounded, police said Monday.

-Officers shot and killed Guy House, 47, in the rear parking lot after the shootings at Richmond Road Baptist Church, a close-knit rural congregation where many members are related or close friends.
-Authorities offered no motive and the investigation was ongoing.

-The trooper was in stable condition, and authorities have not identified the wounded.

 Matt Ball, a deputy clerk for family court in Fayette County, confirmed to The Associated Press that House had been scheduled for the domestic violence hearing on Monday.

+Officers confronted House, 47, in a rear parking lot after the shootings at the close-knit rural church where many members are related or close friends.
+At least three Lexington police officers fired, striking House and resulting in his death, authorities said.

+The trooper is in stable condition, and authorities have not identified the wounded.

-Sunday's violence began when House shot the trooper and fled after a traffic stop near Lexington's airport, police say.
-He forcibly stole a vehicle and opened fire at the church about an hour later.
+Sunday's violence began when House shot the trooper during a traffic stop near Lexington's airport, police said.
+House then fled, forcibly stole a vehicle and opened fire at the church about an hour later, police said.

-The trooper had stopped House after receiving a “license plate reader alert,” police said.
-House had active arrest warrants and he shot the trooper as they interacted with people in the vehicle, Kentucky State Police Sgt.
+The trooper stopped House after receiving a “license plate reader alert,” police said.
+House had active arrest warrants and he shot the trooper as the officer interacted with people in the vehicle, Kentucky State Police Sgt.
 Matt Sudduth said Monday.
 The others in the vehicle were not involved in the shooting, did not flee and have cooperated with investigators, he said.

 A woman who witnessed that shooting said it initially appeared to be a routine traffic stop, with the trooper talking through an open window.